Are you looking for the best RV electric

 Like many electric heaters, most infrared units are 1500 watts — the maximum most standard outlets can handle.
 They are great for RVs as they typically come in a variety of wood-framed designs in various sizes and configurations.

 If you want to generate a lot of heat fast, forced-air space will do it.
 They use a heated internal element with a fan, which circulates warm air around the entire room efficiently.
-However, they can be a bit noisier than other options and when they’re off, the heat is gone.
+However, they can be a bit noisier than other options, and when they’re off, the heat is gone.

 When heating an RV, you can use any of these space heaters.
 However, I believe that some are a better option than others.
-My main criteria for choosing a space heater for an RV are its efficiency, noise, cost, and how well it works to supplement a propane furnace.
+My main criteria for choosing a

 One thing to keep in mind is that there is no magic source of cheap heat.
 Electric RV space heaters will use a set amount of electricity, which will be the same no matter what type of heater you go with.
 The only thing that will change is how the heat is delivered.